jothepro/doxygen-awesome-css/docs/tricks.md

 ## Diagrams with Graphviz {#tricks-graphviz}

-To get the best looking class diagrams for your documentation, generate them with Graphviz as vector graphics with transparent background:
+To get the best-looking class diagrams for your documentation, generate them with Graphviz as vector graphics with transparent background:

 ```
 # Doxyfile